-Toronto Public Health (TPH) is confirming a ninth case of laboratory-confirmed measles in 2024 that is linked to travel.
+Toronto Public Health (TPH) is confirming a tenth case of laboratory-confirmed measles in 2024 that is linked to travel.
 The measles vaccine is available for adults and children at doctors’ offices or at a TPH community clinic for school-aged children.

 In 2023, there were four cases of measles in Toronto.
 The five-year average pre-pandemic (2015-2019) in Toronto was five cases of measles a year.
 Anyone who is not vaccinated or has not had a measles infection is at risk for getting sick with measles.